York County Library, Rock Hill, SC

 Application Deadline: open until filled

 General Statement of Job: Under limited supervision, performs reference desk activities and provides reader's advisory service.
-Reports to the Headquarters and Reference Services Manager.
+Reports to the Reference Department Manager.

 Minimum Training and Experience: Requires a Bachelor's degree supplemented by one to two years of relevant library experience, or an equivalent combination of education, training, and experience that provides the required knowledge, skills, and abilities.